stdombek/docs/content/en/docs/Bulk Edit/_index.md

 - **Record identifier.** The record identifier for the records that produced the error.
 - **Reason for error.** The reason why the error was produced.

-To download the list of errors as a .csv file, follow these steps:
+To download the list of errors as a .csv file:

 1. In the **Preview** pane, select **Actions > Download errors (CSV)**.
 2. Depending on the web browser settings, the .csv file may be opened and/or saved.